Homemade Concord Grape Juice is a delicious, antioxidant-rich beverage.

-I don’t even mind taking pictures when I’m eating out…or walking around town.
+I don’t even mind taking pictures when I’m eating out or walking around town.
 But…well, sometimes I need a break from the camera.

 So about this grape juice, which is truly the nectar of the gods.
 When we picked the Concords, they told us that peak season was two weeks prior, so the grapes were extremely ripe and sweet at that point.
-The juice is literally just grape juice…no sugar or added preservatives, and straight off the vine the same day.
+The juice is literally just grape juice, no sugar or added preservatives, and straight off the vine the same day.
 It’s deliciously rich and very thick, with an almost syrupy consistency.
 In a word, amazing.

-Put the grapes in a heavy-bottomed, lidded 5-quart pot and mash them with a potato masher.
-Cover the pot and bring to a boil over medium heat, then turn heat down slightly and simmer 10 minutes.
+- Put the grapes in a heavy-bottomed, lidded 5-quart pot and mash them with a potato masher.
+Cover the pot, bring to a boil over medium heat, and then turn heat down slightly and simmer 10 minutes.

-Turn heat off and cool to room temperature (this will take a couple hours).
+- Turn the heat off and cool to room temperature (this will take a couple hours).
 Strain the juice through a cheesecloth-lined sieve fitted over a bowl to catch the liquid; gently wring the cheesecloth to extract as much liquid as possible (wear food-safe gloves if possible, as grape juice will stain your hands and take a few days to wear off…and yes, I’m speaking from experience, lol!).

-Transfer to glass bottles and store in the fridge; shake before serving.
+- Transfer to glass bottles and store in the fridge; shake before serving.

-*Wash the grapes before you de-stem them, but weigh them after.
+Washing and Weighing: Wash the grapes before you de-stem them, but weigh them after.